From Aeropress to regular drip, there are many ways to make a good cup of coffee but which one is best?

 - Step 6 – Put the plunger in, press it down until you hear a hiss and then taste.
 You should have enough for one strong cup of coffee or two lesser cups of coffee.
 Dilute with hot water to get the strength right for you.

-Despite the perception that auto-drip coffee makers are looked down on by the coffee elite, many of us enjoy using them due to providing us with no-stress, no-hassle coffee.
-It’s why the French Press has become the most popular of the auto-drip machines.
+Despite the perception that auto-drip coffee makers are looked down on by the coffee elite, many of us enjoy using them because it provides us with no-stress, no-hassle coffee.
+Perhaps this is why the French Press has become the most popular of the auto-drip machines.
 Follow the simple steps below to make a great cup of coffee using French press.

 - Step 1 – Ground your chosen coffee down until its coarse – it’s important that it’s not finely ground.